 Leaving your Apple Watch on the charger for an extended period will not cause any damage to the device.
 However, it is essential to note that overcharging can reduce the life of your watch’s battery.
 For this reason, we recommend unplugging your watch once it has reached 100% charge.

-Does your Apple Watch battery not last as long as Apples claim of 18 hours?
-For a complete guide on how to improve your Watches battery health please read my helpful guide.
+Does your Apple Watch battery not last as long as Apple’s claim of 18 hours?
+Please read my helpful guide for a complete guide on improving your Watches battery health.

 Checking Your Battery Charge

 You can check your battery health at a glance from the watch face, Control Center, or Nightstand mode.
 You can do so by:

 - Swiping up on the watch face to open the Control Center and see the battery percentage.

 - On some watch faces, you can also add a battery complication.

 - Add a battery widget on your iPhone to show any connected Apple Watch.